 Thankfully, you won’t have to look far to do this.
 Ross’s Discount Home Center is the epitome of value for money.
 With a slogan like “every day’s a discount day”, you can rest assured knowing you’re getting fantastic value for money from every single product in our range.
 Moreover, you won’t be sacrificing quality at all.
 We stock and sell the highest quality products, each backed by impressive warranties.
 Whether it’s the wall tile, feature tile, shower, toilet, basin, vanity, mirror, tapware; or whatever.
 You will find it right here, in stock and at the lowest prices in Perth.

 Want to save money on your bathroom renovation?
 Shop with us.
 It’s that simple!

 If your dream bathroom contains a custom vanity, you may want to re-think things.
 The difference between buying a stock standard vanity and having a cabinet maker make a custom vanity is vast; I’m talking anywhere from $500 – $2000 more!

-With vanities starting at a very low $265.00, there are certainly good savings to avail by following this tip in your bathroom renovation.
+With vanities starting at a very low $265.00, there are certainly good savings to avail yourself of by following this tip in your bathroom renovation.

 Opt for a Floor Waste Over a Channel Waste

-Another easy way to save a few Bob on a bathroom renovation is to choose a floor waste over a floor channel waste.
-Yes, floor channel wastes are more modern, but they are more expensive to buy, and they’re more expensive for your tiler to install.
+Another easy way to save a few Bob on a bathroom renovation is to choose floor waste over floor channel waste.
+Yes, floor channel wastes are more modern, but they are more expensive to buy and more expensive for your tiler to install.